 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at U of M Flint compare to most CRNA school’s requirements.

-CRNA Program Requirements MUST be met PRIOR to application deadline.
+CRNA Program Requirements MUST be met PRIOR to the application deadline.

 Required Bachelor Degree